Department of Nursing

 Inside the Classroom:

-Scholarship is an important focus of our nursing faculty, and they have had their research projects funded by national organizations.
+Scholarship is an important focus of our nursing faculty, and we have had our research projects funded by national organizations.
 Faculty have been published in nursing and interdisciplinary health care journals and have presented at national and international conferences.

 Our students have the opportunity to work with faculty on research projects.
-Some students choose an honors option where they are mentored by faculty as they produce their own research.
-Students have presented research at national conferences, earned Fulbright Scholarships, and spent post-graduate years in service to others on national and international levels through the Jesuit Volunteer Corps and Mercy Volunteer Corps.
+Some undergraduate students choose an Honors Program option, where they are mentored by faculty as they produce their own research.
+Students have presented research at national conferences, and spent post-graduate years in service to others on national and international levels.

 For more information on individual faculty members areas of research, visit our faculty page.

-Our graduates enter the profession with a solid base of clinical skills that guide their practice and decision-making.
+Our graduates enter the profession with a solid theoretical and clinical base that guides their practice and decision-making.
+We have greater than a 95% annual employment rate post-graduation.

 - Children’s Hospital of Philadelphia, Philadelphia, PA